 - Curtain Rings With Clips (ring size will depend on curtain rod)

 But before you even think about moving forward with your project… wash these bad boys twice before you get started!
 I used the hot water setting on my washing machine and high heat in the dryer.
 They will shrink!
 They’re cotton.
 And if you want a lighter color, try adding a measured amount of bleach in the wash cycle.
-I did not bleach mine.
+I did not want to bleach mine.

 Secondly, the price is right.
 I purchased these 6 Ft X 9 Ft drop clothes at Walmart for $9.97 each.
-That’s about the best price I have found and depending on your window size, 1 drop cloth will make 1 panel.
-Multiply times 2 and you have yourself a $20 curtain!
+That’s about the best price I have found, and depending on your window size, 1 drop cloth will make 1 panel.
+Multiply times 2, and you have yourself a $20 curtain!
 Unheard of!
-If you know of another brand of drop cloth, let me know and I’ll try them too.
+If you know of another brand of drop cloth, let me know, and I’ll try them too.

 Embrace The Imperfections With Drop Cloth Curtains

 There is a downside to drop cloth curtains, especially if you’re a perfectionist.
-This is what you’ll get after washing and drying them.
-An earthy organic-looking fabric with all the imperfections.
+This is what you’ll get after washing and drying them—an earthy organic-looking fabric with all the imperfections.
 You won’t see this until you wash and dry your drop cloths.
 FUZZ!
 And a lot of it.
 Be sure to clean your lint screen between drying.
 And guess what?
-I’ve tried three different brands and they all do this.
+I’ve tried three different brands, and they all do this.
 Here’s what I’m talking about. 👇

 Ironing Is A Must With Drop Cloth Curtains